-Robotic assisted surgery is a step forward, an advancement over the computer assisted surgery, because here the computer not only calculates the parameters for you, but also dictates the robot to take bony cuts or do the acetabular reaming for you.
+Robotic-assisted surgery is a step forward, an advancement over computer-assisted surgery because here the computer not only calculates the parameters for you but also dictates the robot to make bony cuts or do the acetabular reaming for you.
 Although still in the developmental stage it is being used in centers worldwide and has found good acceptance.

-The damaged ball of hip joint is replaced with a ceramic or metal ball which fits on top of a titanium stem that fits into the femoral canal.
-The acetabulum is replaced with a metal shell with a highly cross linked polyethylene or a ceramic liner.
+The damaged ball of the hip joint is replaced with a ceramic or metal ball which fits on top of a titanium stem that fits into the femoral canal.
+The acetabulum is replaced with a metal shell with a highly cross-linked polyethylene or a ceramic liner.

 Rio is the name of the orthopaedic robot which is being manufactured by MAKO Corporation in association with stryker.